Luphen1/CAR-DATASET-PORTFOLIO-PROJECT/README.md

 - Power BI - Creating Reports

 ### Data Cleaning/Preparation
-In the initgial data preparation, i performed the ffollowing task;
+In the initgial data preparation, i performed the following task;
 1. Data loading and inspection
 2. Handling for missing values
 3. Checking for duplicate values